wp-plugins/simple-bar/readme.txt

-NOTE : Some features mentioned above are not available in free version.
+<strong>NOTE : Some features mentioned above are not available in free version.<strong/>

 <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>